saasbook/AV102/week3/scrum.md

 what's ... happened on your project?
 What's
-... the next step and you know is there anything blocking you? ... and then it moves towards this idea of scrum of scrums, which I think as we're increasing in size at AgileVentures we're kind of moving towards that but we're still at kind of this intermediate stage where we're jumping backwards and forwards between people-focused Scrums and project-focused Scrums.
+... the next step and you know is there anything blocking you? ... and then it moves towards this idea of Scrum of Scrums, which I think as we're increasing in size at AgileVentures we're kind of moving towards that but we're still at kind of this intermediate stage where we're jumping backwards and forwards between people-focused Scrums and project-focused Scrums.